amlconsulting/TestSite/README.md

 1. Open `cmd.exe`

-2. Navigate to the folder to install project:
+2. Navigate to the folder to install project (username is your username.
+This directory can be whatever you want):
 >`cd C:\Users\{username}\Documents\Projects`

 3. Clone the git repository: